Code of Business Conduct and Ethics

 If you have a question or you are unclear about what constitutes an actual or potential conflict of interest, please ask your manager or direct your question to the Legal Department.
 To report an actual or potential conflict of interest, please do so using the Gift Preclearance Form or the Conflict of Interest Form .
 If you are unsure whether to report something, we ask that you err on the side of over-reporting.

 For more information, please refer to the Employee Handbook.

 Employees, officers and directors must maintain the confidentiality of all information entrusted to them by LGI, our customers or suppliers, or others with whom we may conduct business, except when disclosure of such information is specifically authorized by LGI or required as a matter of law.

 Confidential information includes any information that has not been made available to the public that provides insight into our current or anticipated business activities.
 It also includes important nonpublic information about firms with which we have dealings, including customers and suppliers.
-You should not share confidential information with friends, relatives or other non-employees, or discuss confidential matters in public places, such as elevators, public transportation (including airplanes) or restaurants.
+You should not share confidential information with friends, relatives or other non-employees (such as on social media), or discuss confidential matters in public places, such as elevators, public transportation (including airplanes) or restaurants.

 The obligation to preserve confidential information continues even after employment ends.
 Employees, officers and directors must continue to comply with the provisions of any confidentiality or similar agreement they have signed, but even in the absence of such an agreement, all individuals are under a legal duty to not use or disclose confidential information belonging to the Company.